Floe-Project/Floe/readme.md

 [Online user manual](https://floe-synth.github.io/Floe/)

 ## Roadmap
 We want Floe to be a constantly evolving and improving project with regular stable, backwards-compatible releases.
 Currently we are working towards the first stable version, 1.0.
+We use GitHub issues to track the [milestones](https://github.com/Floe-Synth/Floe/milestones?direction=asc&sort=title&state=open) towards that.

 The work from Mirage (the old project) to Floe v1.0 has been related to building infrastructure for long-term, sustainable development.
 New features and improvements will be coming once we have a strong foundation.

-We use GitHub issues to track the [milestones that we are working towards](https://github.com/Floe-Synth/Floe/milestones?direction=asc&sort=title&state=open).
+Additionally, once we reach v1.0, we'd like to expand the number of sample libraries available and update Mirage libraries to Floe's new sample library format.

 ## Previously known as Mirage
 Floe is backwards-compatible with Mirage's libraries and presets.
 See more information about this in the [user manual](https://floe-synth.github.io/Floe/mirage.html).